A blog from Petbnb.de

 Differences from Other Spitz Breeds

-While the Danish Spitz shares some visual similarities with other Spitz breeds like the Samoyed, Japanese Spitz, or the white variant of the Icelandic Sheepdog, there are key differences.
-Unlike Samoyeds, which were bred for hard labor in cold climates, the Danish Spitz has only moderate exercise needs.
-A well-structured daily walk is enough to channel its energy and keep it mentally stimulated.
+Although the Danish Spitz has external similarities with other Spitz species such as the Samoyedthe Japanese Spitz or the white variant of the Icelandic Shepherd Dog, there are some crucial differences.
+Unlike the Samoyed, which was bred for hard work in cold climates, the Danish Spitz has only moderate exercise requirements.
+One well-structured walk per day is enough to channel his energy and keep him mentally stimulated.

-The Danish Spitz's coat care also differs from other Spitz breeds.
-While many Spitz dogs require more intensive grooming, the Danish Spitz has a self-cleaning coat that only requires occasional brushing.
-Bathing is seldom necessary.
-Furthermore, the Danish Spitz has its origins on Danish farms and in urban households, where it served as both companion and protector.
-Its watchful and protective instincts remain intact, though it is less work-oriented than other Spitz breeds traditionally bred for more strenuous tasks.
+The coat care of the Danish Spitz also differs from other Spitz breeds.
+While many Spitz dogs While some dogs require more intensive grooming, the Danish Spitz has a self-cleaning coat that only requires occasional brushing.
+Baths are rarely necessary.
+Furthermore, the Danish Spitz has its origins on Danish farms and in urban households, where it acted as a companion and protector.
+Its alertness and protective instincts are still present, but it is less work-oriented than other Spitz breeds, which have traditionally been bred for more strenuous tasks.

 History and Origin